 Wisconsin-Administered Funding Opportunities

 |$1,055,823,573.71||Every Wisconsinite has access to reliable, affordable, high speed internet.|

 - Highest priority: unserved households and businesses lacking 25/3 Mbps.

-- Next in line: underserved households and business lacking 100/20 Mbps.
+- Eligible: underserved households and businesses lacking 100/20 Mbps.

 - Also eligible: community anchor institutions lacking 1 Gbps, and other digital equity and adoption activities.